Evolution of trust in structured populations: The well-mixed population

 and

 Therefore, the replicator dynamics for the well-mixed population is

 We can see that the replicator equations in well-mixed populations are independent of $k$.

-Solving for $\dot{\mathbf{x}}=\mathbf{0}$ yields two distinct equilibrium points and one equilibrium line in the system described by Eqs.~(\ref{eq_replicator_wm}).
+Solving for $\dot{\mathbf{x}}=\mathbf{0}$ yields two distinct equilibrium points and one equilibrium line in the system described by Eq.~(\ref{eq_replicator_wm}).
 The first equilibrium point is the $I$-vertex, $\mathbf{x}^{(I)}=(1,0,0)$.
 The second equilibrium point is located on the $IT$-edge,

 The equilibrium line encompasses the entire $TU$-edge,

 where $0\leq x_T^{(TU)}, x_U^{(TU)}\leq 1$, $x_T^{(TU)}+x_U^{(TU)}=1$.
 On the line represented by $\mathbf{x}^{(TU)}$, there are infinite equilibrium points, including the $T$- and $U$-vertices, $(0,1,0)$ and $(0,0,1)$.